Big Prairie, Ohio: History

 The first settlement at Big Prairie was made in the 1810s; the community was named for a big prairie near the original town site.

 During the early 1900s Big Prairie was the home of the "Monitor Self Heating Sad Iron Co".
-The company was located at 459 Wayne Street, in Big Prairie, Ohio.
-Their advertisement promised to "Make Ironing Easy and a Pleasure".
+The company was located at 459 Wayne Street, in Big Prairie, Ohio, and their advertisement promised to "Make Ironing Easy and a Pleasure".